Incident Information

 High pathogenicity avian influenza H7 outbreaks in poultry, Victoria, NSW and ACT - May & June 2024

-Investigation of poultry illness and deaths in Victoria, in May-June 2024 and in NSW and ACT in June 2024, has detected several different high pathogenicity avian influenza (HPAI) viruses, strain...
+Investigation of poultry illness and deaths in Victoria, in May-June 2024 and in NSW and ACT in June 2024, detected several different high pathogenicity avian influenza (HPAI) viruses, strain...

 Read More